conal/talk-2023-galilean-revolution/readme.md

-## A Galilean revolution for computing

-Unboundedly scalable reliability and efficiency
+## A Galilean revolution for computing: Unboundedly scalable reliability and efficiency

 A talk by [Conal Elliott](http://conal.net) for ZuriHac 2023